RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-01-21-github-container-security.md

     accessToken: ${{ secrets.GH_REG_PAT }}
     containerRegistry: true
 ```
+**Note**: There will only be one image tagged with a particular tag in the registry (eg `v0.1` or `latest`).
+When you push something with a tag that's already applied to an image in the repo, the tag is only applied to the most recent image and removed from the old one.

 # Run regular vulnerability checks
 In addition to automating image management, regular security vulnerability checks were paramount.
 We used GitHub actions again to run [Trivy](https://github.com/aquasecurity/trivy) - a container scanning tool; and [safety](https://pypi.org/project/safety/) - a python dependency scanner.
 Fortunately, off the shelf GitHub actions exist for both of these.